mustafaaloko/slides/Programming/a_developer_life_after_university.md

 - Be a specialist, be a generalist
 - Have something to show
 - Be fair and realistic about your incomes
-- Decide with your current state in mind
+- Make decisions with your current state in mind
 - Ge involved with open source (long term tip)
 ---